St Teilo's Church, Llantilio Pertholey: History and architecture

 The church is thirteenth century in origin with significant additions in the sixteenth century, a major restoration in 1890 and further minor restoration in the twentieth century.
 The tower is of the early fourteenth century and the aisle of slightly later date.
 Around the chancel are three chantry chapels, the church's "most memorable" features.
 The bell tower holds six bells, dating from the seventeenth century.

-Services are held at the church on Wednesdays, Fridays and Sundays.